Past, present and in-kind

-BC Cancer - An agency of the Provincial Health Services Authority, the BC Cancer provides a province-wide, population-based cancer control program for the residents of British Columbia and the Yukon.
+BC Cancer is an agency of the Provincial Health Services Authority, the BC Cancer Agency provides a province-wide, population-based cancer control program for the residents of British Columbia and the Yukon.

-BC Ministry of Citizens' Services - The Ministry of Citizens’ Services provides a wide range of services to British Columbians across the province, both in person and online.
+BC Ministry of Citizens' Services provides a wide range of services to British Columbians across the province, both in person and online.

-BC Ministry of Health - The Ministry of Health has overall responsibility for ensuring that quality, appropriate, cost effective and timely health services are available to all British Columbians.
+BC Ministry of Health has overall responsibility for ensuring that quality, appropriate, cost effective and timely health services are available to all British Columbians.

-BC Ministry of Education - The purpose of the British Columbia school system is to enable the approximately 553,000 public school students, 81,000 independent school students, and over 2,200 home-schooled children enrolled each school year, to develop their individual potential and to acquire the knowledge, skills and abilities needed to contribute to a healthy society and a prosperous and sustainable economy.
+BC Ministry of Education enables public school students, independent school students, and home-schooled children enrolled each school year, to develop their individual potential and to acquire the knowledge, skills and abilities needed to contribute to a healthy society and a prosperous and sustainable economy.

 The Unit is one of several SUPPORT Units established across the country as part of Canada's Strategy for Patient-Oriented Research (SPOR) led by the Canadian Institutes of Health Research (CIHR).

-Canada Foundation for Innovation (CFI) - The (CFI) is an independent corporation created by the Government of Canada to fund research infrastructure.
+The Canada Foundation for Innovation (CFI) is an independent corporation created by the Government of Canada to fund research infrastructure.

-The Michael Smith Foundation for Health Research- The Michael Smith Foundation for Health Research (MSFHR) is British Columbia's health research funding agency that helps develop, retain and recruit the talented people whose research improves the health of British Columbians, addresses health system priorities, creates jobs, and adds to the knowledge economy.
+The Michael Smith Foundation for Health Research is British Columbia's health research funding agency that helps develop, retain and recruit the talented people whose research improves the health of British Columbians, addresses health system priorities, creates jobs, and adds to the knowledge economy..

-The School of Population and Public Health, University of British Columbia - The School of Population and Public Health creates, shares, and applies knowledge to solve problems that affect the health of everyone.
-For more information visit:
+The School of Population and Public Health, University of British Columbia creates, shares, and applies knowledge to solve problems that affect the health of everyone.

 Additional funding is received through project-specific cost recoveries.